C

 Capital Gains Tax

-• Gains are taxable when you sell, trade, or use crypto for purchases.
+• Gains taxable on disposal (sale, trade, gift, use for payment).

 Income Tax